SpenceKonde/megaTinyCore/megaavr/extras/NotesOnPeripherals.md

 ### Flags MUST be cleared in interrupts
 * Unlike classic AVRs, you MUST clear the interrupt flag in the ISR.
 They are not cleared automatically.
 Do this by writing 1 to the bit.
 Failing to do so can produce surprising results, because the processor doesn't *halt* - it just runs agonizingly slowly (plus whatever the interrupt does keeps happening - but this may not be as obvious) - because at least one instruction will always happen between interrupts.

 Here's a sketch that demonstrates this, and another interesting thing; the loop waiting for the ISR is exited as soon as it fires the first time... but it keeps running continually, letting the while loop after it run one instruction for each time the ISR runs.
-Both of those unsigned ints cause the ISR and while() loop to toggle the pins more slowly, so you can see how fast the two are running relative to eachother with even really crude means.
+Both of those unsigned ints cause the ISR and while() loop to toggle the pins more slowly, so you can see how fast the two are running relative to each other with even really crude means.

 ```
 volatile unsigned int test=0;